 Many people on Norfolk pick up part-time work here and there, and it’s highly likely that they may have worked for Pinetrees in some capacity, often as actors in one of the many theatrical offerings – your local market gardener just might have played Fletcher Christian for a stretch, or the friendly face in the supermarket might have been a sneering Captain Bligh, strutting upon the deck.
 It’s also possible that you may visit their house with Pinetrees for a progressive dinner, or get to meet them in one of their diverse behind-the-hedges tours showcasing local industry, gardens or culture.

-The observant visitor might also note that all 13 vehicles belonging to Pinetrees have a name like Doggy, Turk or Hodder.
+The observant visitor might also note that all vehicles belonging to Pinetrees have a name like Doggy, Turk or Hodder.
 These are all names of significant islanders who have passed away.
-Pixie explains “ when we get a new vehicle in, we have a staff meeting and we bring suggestions for naming it.
-When we have decided on one, we approach the family to see if it is ok by them.”
+When the team get a new vehicle in, they have a staff meeting and bring suggestions for naming it.
+When they have decided on one, they approach the family to see if it is ok by them.
 Max says, “one of the nicest things about working for Pinetrees is the great staff we have.
 We all work as a team and the girls in the office are just wonderful.”
 When pressed for some of his favourite comments through the years from visitors (who are obviously a little distracted by the stunning scenery) he laughs and comes up with a beauty “here’s a good one… if the island enjoys such a low crime rate why do people put electric fences around their properties?”
 If you’ve been to Norfolk before you’ll know the answer to that one, otherwise we’ll give you a hint… something to do with four-legged creatures who ‘mooo-oove’ around the island.
 You’ll probably even stop for one in your Pinetrees bus!